Tag: chosen

 Next, we read a very similar encounter with too many fish being pulled up.
 You can easily imagine someone smacking their head when they make the connection.

 Then Jesus asks Peter 3 times about feeding his (Jesus’) .
 The context of taking care of those that followed Jesus was obviously important to Jesus.
 Jesus was important to Peter.
 The 3 times was both admonishment and intimate.
-Peter was, it seemed, the new -leader.
+Peter was, it seemed, the new servant-.
 Peter just wanted Jesus.
 Not that many days ago in Peter’s journey, he denied Jesus 3 times, fell asleep while called to pray with Jesus, left Jesus to die.
 There is something about this particular encounter that was much more than “just” the resurrection.
 This was .

 Restoration is a common theme in scripture.
 Isaiah called on the people.
 Announcing that God would restore and reconcile.
 Granted, maybe not in the way they wanted.
-It is unlikely that Peter would have to be to Jesus the way he was.
-Reconciliation can truly be extraordinarily painful.
+It is unlikely that Peter would have chosen to be to Jesus the way he was. can truly be extraordinarily painful.
 Peter experienced it.
 Israel experienced it.
 Yet, when we come to reconciliation we often flee the pain.
-Beyond the pain is a new .
+Beyond the pain is a new life.

 1) Peter ran away (and other stuff).
 The people of Israel were almost destroyed.
 Reconciliation was on the other side.
 What is different, and what is the same in these two different times?